truelaunch/jsr/proj1-chatbot/README.md

   * Hi! (or Hello or Hey)
   * Asking Rosie what's for dinner
   * Asking Rosie what the weather is like
+  * Asking Rosie who you have a meeting with
   * Saying thanks
   * Saying bye